shivam9608/OS_SimulationProject/README.md

 # OS_SimulationProject
-Round-Robin algorithm to schedule processes based on time-quantum
+Round-Robin Algorithm to schedule processes based on time-quantum